|Elliott Sound Products||Project 39|

 If a thermistor is used, I suggest a robust version, rated for a comparatively high maximum current.
 20mm diameter devices are generally rated for much higher currents than you are likely to need, so will suffer minimal thermal cycling.
 A nice round value is 10 ohms at 25°C - this does mean higher peak currents than I suggest above, but you can always use two in series - especially for 230V operation.

-Many of the large professional amps use a TRIAC (bi-lateral silicon controlled rectifier), but I intend to use a relay for a number of very good reasons ...
+Many of the large professional amps use a TRIAC (bi-lateral silicon controlled rectifier), but I use a relay for a number of very good reasons ...

 They will also cause their share of problems, but these are addressed in this project.
 The worst is providing a suitable coil voltage, allowing commonly available devices to be used in power amps of all sizes and supply voltages.